omermaksutii/omermaksutii/README.md

 Hi there 👋

-My name is Omer Maksuti, and I am a Software Engineer with over 5 years of experience, currently living in Mitrovica, Kosovo, and working at Kosovo Pristina.
+My name is Omer Maksuti, and I am a Software Engineer with over 7 years of experience, working at Kosovo, Pristina.
 I specialize in blockchain development and have a passion for creating innovative solutions.

 ## Currently Working On
 - [UKITES](https://ukites.co.uk)